Thank you! Your submission has been received!

 ABA therapists work closely with clients, assessing and tracking behaviors while creating personalized treatment plans.
 They use strategies like reinforcement, modeling, and structured teaching to encourage positive behaviors and reduce harmful ones.

-ABA therapists work closely with clients to improve behaviors related to communication, social skills, and daily living tasks.
-They develop and implement customized treatment plans based on client's unique needs.
+Many ABA practitioners focus on persons with autism, ADHD, or developmental delays.
+They work closely with clients to improve behaviors related to communication, social skills, and daily living tasks.
+They develop and implement customized treatment plans based on a client's unique needs.
 Being compassionate, patient, and observant are key qualities for success in this role.

 2. Meeting Educational Requirements